-Created in 2002 by Fabien Naudan, Artcurial vice-chairman, the Design department has imposed itself in a highly dynamic and competitive sector, 20th century and millennial creators of domestic landscapes and exceptional furniture are brought to attention.
+Created in 2002, the Design department has imposed itself in a highly dynamic and competitive sector, 20th century and millennial creators of domestic landscapes and exceptional furniture are brought to attention.

 Today the department hosts four annual sales, alternating prestigious and mid-season auctions, offering an initiation to the field to all types of collectors, and including special collection auctions.